bateller/martinfitzpatrick.name/content/pages/cv.md

 University of Edinburgh

 **FE Qualifications**
-Chemistry (Scottish Higher; 2006)  Computing, Biology, Communication Studies (A Level; 2000) at Grade A.
+Chemistry (Scottish Higher; 2006)  Computing, Biology, Communication Studies, General Studies (A Level; 2000) at Grade A.

 ## Other qualifications